AutodeskGames/stingray-docs/source/interactive_help/animation/animation_controllers/anim_ctrlr_states.md

 ## Time state

 A time state lets you drive the playhead of the state based on a variable.
-(Every update to the game engine, you’re telling it which frame to evaluate, with a variable.)
+(Every update to the engine, you’re telling it which frame to evaluate, with a variable.)

 Instead of having the time of the clip driven by its own playback, a time state lets you drive the time with a value.
 This works similarly to Set Driven Key in Maya or Maya LT - you take one parameter and drive it with another.
 In this case, time is driven by a parameter.